 Please take a moment to read our statement, standards, and core values of our agency and staff.
 It will help you understand who we are.

-Our vision is to create a fully accessible, integrated community without barriers for people with disabilities, to assist, empower individuals with disabilities to live independently and participate in all aspects of community life.
+Our vision is to live in a fully accessible, integrated community without barriers for people with disabilities.

 Mission Fulfillment Standards